mortias/Toc.ui/README.md

 - Link verification (with or without proxy settings)

 ## The sky is the limit!
-- Appart from creating shortcuts and verifying links you can make the most out of the embedded Vert.x/SockJs and Rest servers, for project monitoring, notifications, automation, etc. Almost anything is possible because you have access to the underlying OS you are running on via java.
+- Appart from creating shortcuts and verifying links you can make the most out of the embedded Vert.x/SockJs and Rest servers, for project monitoring, notifications, automation, shared content etc. Almost anything is possible because you have access to the underlying OS you are running, and you have an eventbus and restservice at your disposal.

 ## How to Use It